No matter what type of event technology is used, here are some general tips to navigate virtual career fairs.

 - Prepare your space.
 For virtual fairs, you will want to make sure your technology is functioning properly.
 Test your internet reception, webcam, and microphone quality.
 Also, make sure to have backup options if technical glitches occur (i.e. a phone nearby if you need to call in).
 Because you may be able to interact with recruiters via video call, you should also make sure to find a clean, quiet, well-lit space.

 - Attend OCS programs to help you prepare for career fairs.

 At the Fair

 - Dress to impress.
-We encourage students to attend events in "smart" casual or business casual attire.
+Even at a virtual career fair there is the possibility of a video chat with an employer, so we recommend dressing the same way you would for an in-person fair.
+We encourage students to dress in "smart" casual or business casual attire.
 Examples include khakis, dress pants, skirts, button-down long sleeve shirts, sweater sets, blouses.
 Consult the OCS Dress for Success webpage, including example Pinterest boards for men, women, and those beyond the binary.

 After the Fair

 - Maintain contact.
-Companies, especially startups, are busy doing what they do and may not get back to you right away.
+Companies are busy doing what they do and may not get back to you right away.
 It’s okay to send a reminder if you haven’t heard anything in a few days.
-Better yet, find an article based on what you discussed at the fair, or related to the organization’s industry, and send that along with your email.
+Better yet, find an article based on what you discussed during the fair, or related to the organization’s industry, and send that along with your email.
 It shows that you are genuinely interested in their work and actually paid attention.